T0ha/t0ha.github.io/en/_posts/2019-06-05-faq-how-to-connect-pgadmin4-to-db-through-ssh-tunnel-with-public-key-authentication.md

 ---
 layout: post
-title: "FAQ: How to connect PGAdmin4 to DB through SSH tunnel with Public key authentication"
+title: "FAQ: How to Connect PGAdmin4 to DB through SSH Tunnel with Public Key Authentication"
 description: Discover the Ultimate Solution for Connecting pgAdmin4 to a Database via SSH Tunnel and Public Key Authentication!
 Our detailed FAQ article provides all the answers you need to establish a rock-solid connection.
 Say goodbye to connectivity issues and hello to seamless database management!
 image: /assets/images/posts/pgadmin_top.png
 tags: